Blue Peter: 2021–present

-On 6 March 2023 a new presenter was announced; Abby Cook.
-Her first show aired on 10 March.
-Abby is a wheelchair user who has worked with Valley Disability Sport and as a mental health project administrator for Scottish Disability Sport.
+On 6 March 2023 a new presenter (the show's 42nd) was announced; Abby Cook.
+Her first show was aired four days later on 10 March.
+Cook is a wheelchair user from Falkirk who has worked with Forth Valley Disability Sport and as a mental health project administrator for Scottish Disability Sport.
 She also trains twice a week with Paralympians as part of the Forth Valley Flyers.
+On 15 January 2024, the BBC announced that Shini Muthukrishnan would become the 43rd presenter and would make her debut later that week.
+Muthukrishnan is a content creator from Stafford.
+A graduate from King's College London, she taught children in Hong Kong during her gap year and volunteered at a youth camp in Birmingham.